stephanmg/calorimetry/docs/intro.rst

 Note that providing metadata is optional.
 Metadata can be added through the upload of a standardized and hierarchical Excel Metadata Sheet (Seep et al., 2024, Scientific Data).
-Since the amount of metadata encoded in raw data file headers (short and non-standardized section in the beginning of each data file exported from e.g. TSE Systems) is limited, some of the CALOR's functionality might not be available for users providing only raw data sets.
+Since the amount of metadata encoded in raw data file headers (short and non-standardized section in the beginning of each data file exported from e.g. TSE Systems) is limited, some of CALOR's functionality might not be available for users providing only raw data sets.
 See :ref:`generate_metadata_sheet` below on how to generate standardized metadata for your data set(s).